Skip to main content

 System Configuration

-1. Always online - No offline processing
+1. Always online - no store-and-forward, no offline mode

-2. Zero floor limit - Require auth for all amounts
+2. Zero floor limit - require auth for all amounts

 Technical Controls

-1. Real-time monitoring - Know when auth is down
+1. Real-time monitoring - know when auth is down

 2. Queue and retry - Don't skip auth, wait for it

-4. Fallback alerts - Notification when offline
+4. Fallback alerts - somebody gets paged when a terminal drops

 Process Controls

-1. No paper backup - Or strict auth requirements for paper
+1. No paper backup - or strict auth requirements for paper

-2. Voice auth procedures - Documented process
+2. Voice auth procedures - log the code, the operator and the time

-4. Daily reconciliation - Catch missing auths
+4. Daily reconciliation - catch the missing auths early

 Win Rate Expectations